 Letting eBay Crunch the Numbers

 eBay will provide price recommendations if you give it enough information.
-For example, if I start creating a listing for the Moroccan trellis-patterned rug shown a few images back, eBay supplies the following:
+For example, if I start creating a listing for the Navajo-style rug shown a few images back, eBay supplies the following:

-If you don’t pick an exact product, you might see something like this instead:
+If you don’t pick an exact product, you might see a much wider range like this instead: